mahilab/Syntacts/tutorials/building.md

 This page will walk you through the process of building the Syntacts libraries and GUI from the C++ source files.
 Syntacts uses [CMake](https://cmake.org/) as its build system, which is scripted through a file named `CMakeLists.txt`.
 The build process creates three binary objects:

 - `syntacts.lib`, the main Syntacts C++ static library
-- `syntacts-c.dll`, the Syntacts library exported to a C dynamic library (basis for language bindings)
+- `syntacts_c.dll`, the Syntacts library exported to a C dynamic library (basis for all language bindings)
-- `syntacts-gui.exe`, the Syntacts GUI application
+- `syntacts_gui.exe`, the Syntacts GUI application

 When the build completes, the binaries and Syntacts C++ headers will be installed to your system for use.
-Note that if you don't intend to use the C++ API, you can skip this build process by downloading the latest compiled [Release](https://github.com/mahilab/Syntacts/releases).
+Note that if you don't intend to use the C++ API, you can skip this build process by downloading the latest pre-compiled [Release](https://github.com/mahilab/Syntacts/releases).

 ## Requirements